What is Linear Perspective in Renaissance Art?

 These missions shaped his views on leadership and strategy, emphasizing the necessity of adaptability and shrewdness.

-His time in diplomatic circles provided valuable insights into political maneuvering, which contributed to his machiavelli philosophy summary.
+His time in diplomatic circles provided valuable insights into political maneuvering, contributing to his Machiavelli philosophy summary.

 He learned about the importance of maintaining power and control, themes central to “The Prince.”